mchestr/plex-wrapped/README.md

    - Keep this secret and never commit it to version control

 4. **`DATABASE_URL`** - Your production database connection string
-   - PostgreSQL: `postgresql://user:password@host:port/database?schema=public`
+   - For SQLite: `file:./prisma/production.db`
-   - Example: `postgresql://postgres:password@db.example.com:5432/plex_wrapped?schema=public`
+   - For PostgreSQL: `postgresql://user:password@host:port/database`

 ### Important Notes